-Each task response in the assessment, whether submitted during the original submission window or during the resubmission window, must be entirely your work.
-While we encourage getting support from your educator preparation program (EPP) supervising instructor and cooperating teacher/mentor, each task must be distinctly and solely your own work.
-Software is utilized to scan all responses for overlap with submissions from all submission windows and from the Library of Examples.
+Each task response in the assessment, whether submitted during the original submission window or during the resubmission window, must be entirely the test taker's work.
+While we encourage getting support from your educator preparation program (EPP) supervising instructor and cooperating teacher/mentor, each task must be distinctly and solely the test taker's own work.
+Software is utilized to scan all responses for overlap with previous submissions, with another test taker's submissions and with the Library of Examples.
 Paragraphs, or even sections of paragraphs, that are substantially similar will be construed as overlap.
 If such overlap is detected, an investigation with the ETS Office of Testing Integrity (OTI) may be initiated and scores could be voided.
-Results of all investigations conducted may be forwarded to your state department of education.
-When responses are reviewed for overlap, the following steps will occur:
+If a task response is identified with substantial overlap and is the subject of a review, the following steps will occur:

-- You will be informed that your task response is under review by ETS’s OTI, and you will be provided one opportunity to submit additional materials to ETS's OTI to support your case.
-Your response must be received by the deadline specified in the communication from OTI.
-You have the ability to request that ETS supply the portions of the responses that are in question.
+- ETS's OTI will inform candidates that their response is under review and candidates will be provided the opportunity to submit additional materials to ETS's OTI to support their case.
+The materials must be received by the deadline specified in the communication from OTI.
+Candidates will have the ability to request that ETS supply the portions of the responses that are in question.

-- Members of ETS's Board of Review will review all materials and provide an independent assessment of the case to ETS's OTI.
+- All materials will be independently reviewed, and an assessment of the case will be provided to ETS's OTI.

-- You will receive a letter from ETS's OTI notifying you of the Board of Review's decision after the review has been completed.
+- Candidates will receive a letter from ETS's OTI notifying them of the decision after the review has been completed.

-- If one or more of the members of the Board of Review conclude that your scores should be released, the hold on your scores will be removed and you will be able to view your score report online.
+- If it is concluded that candidates' scores should be released, the hold on scores will be removed and candidates will be able to view their score report online.

-- Your attending institution will be informed of the cancellation of your scores.
+- The appropriate state agency and/or institution requiring the assessment will be informed of the cancellation of scores.